We are a family run & OWNED business

 Our distillation plant has been operational since 2010.
 High pressure steam is pushed through the pots filled with leaves and twigs, which extracts the essential oils.
 The oil-water mixture evaporates into the condenser, cools down, and separates into oil and water.
 We package the oil and the water makes a hydrosol that we reuse.

-Kawandama Hills started exporting its oil and now exports tens of tons of oil annually.
+Kawandama Hills exports tens of tons of oil annually.
 Quality is of the upmost importance to us and our oil has a citronellal content of >80% and a clean refreshing scent.
 This is what makes KHP stand out above the rest.

-As a Malawian company, we are members of the Malawi Chambers of Commerce & Industry (MCCCI), Malawi Investment Trade Centre (MITC) and other key government organisations.
-Government has shown its commitment to us in turn by granting us the Export Processing Zone (EPZ) status that gives us numerable incentives and tax relief.
-We work with all of these bodies closely to ensure that our investment is secure and well utilised in Malawi.
+As a Malawian company, we are members of the Malawi Chambers of Commerce & Industry (MCCCI), Malawi Investment Trade Centre (MITC), Buy Malawi and other key government organisations.
+Government in turn has supported Kawandama Hills by granting us the Export Processing Zone (EPZ) status that gives us numerable incentives and tax relief, and the Public Procurement Certification that allows us to apply for government tenders.
+These excellent relationships with the Department of Forestry and government Ministries are crucial to our success.

 Understand more about each of our products